 |cactual||Center of the circle of radius ractual|

-The two CHT methods employed by function
+The two CHT methods employed by the function

-differ in the manner by which the circle radii are computed.
+fundamentally differ in the manner by which the circle radii are computed.

 Staring in R2019a, the

 size for smoothing logical images.

 different answer than in previous releases, when the filter size was 6-by-6.
 For example, in

 some instances, the function may return a different number of circles.